Jon McCollum, Ph.D. (Kenzen 研禅)

-A sought after soloist and teacher, he is a recipient of the transmission of both koden and koten honkyoku on shakuhachi and was thus awarded the accredited master name (natori) “Kenzen (研禅).”
+Dr. McCollum holds a Shihan 師範 (Master’s) license in shakuhachi performance and teaching.
+Dr. McCollum is a recipient of shakuhachi transmission through the lineages of both Katsuya Yokoyama and Yoshinobu Taniguchi through his primary teacher, Dai Shihan (Grand Master), Michael Chikuzen Gould.
+McCollum was awarded the accredited master name (natori) “Kenzen (研禅).”
 The character for “ken” 研 comes from the Japanese kanji “togu,” meaning to polish, sharpen, or study.
 This kanji, with “zen” (禅), means to continue to sharpen one’s knowledge of Japanese shakuhachi and aesthetics in relation to Zen Buddhism.

 Dr. McCollum is an ongoing Senior Research Fellow with the Armenian Library and Museum of America, located in Watertown, MA, and has been a consultant for the Smithsonian Institution and Folkways Alive! at the Canadian Centre for Ethnomusicology at the University of Alberta.
 McCollum has conducted fieldwork and historical research in North America, Armenia, Japan, and China.
 His dissertation focused on the music and ritual of the Armenian Apostolic Church.
-He is the co-author (with Andy Nercessian) of the book Armenian Music: A Comprehensive Bibliography and Discography (2004), is a contributor to Defining Music: An Ethnomusicological and Philosophical Approach (2005),and has published numerous other articles and reviews in peer-reviewed journals and encyclopedias, including most recently, entries in the Continuum Encyclopedia of Popular Music and over thirty entries in the New Grove Dictionary of Musical Instruments.
+He is the co-author (with Andy Nercessian) of the book Armenian Music: A Comprehensive Bibliography and Discography (2004), is a contributor to Defining Music: An Ethnomusicological and Philosophical Approach (2005),and has published numerous other articles and reviews in peer-reviewed journals and encyclopedias, including most recently, three entries in the Bloomsbury Encyclopedia of Popular Music, four entries in the Sage Encyclopedia of World Music, and over over thirty entries in the prestigious New Grove Dictionary of Musical Instruments (Oxford University Press).
 His most recent book, Theory and Method in Historical Ethnomusicology (with David G. Hebert) was published in 2014.
+Forthcoming, McCollum is authoring the chapter, “Performance, Process and Technique in the Dokyoku Style of Japanese Shakuhachi” which will be published in the book, Translation, Education, and Innovation in Japanese and Korean Societies (New York: Springer, 2016).
+McCollum is the co-editor of the Historical Ethnomusicology series with Lexington Books.
 McCollum is an active orchestral and jazz trombonist as well as a professional euphoniumist.
 As a world music musician, he performs on the Japanese koto, shamisen, and shakuhachi.